Thedijje/blog/_posts/2020-5-29-understanding-javascript-variables-var-let-const.md

 If you want variable to be available globally but do not want to be changes, var is definately not good option.

-Let's get to `Const` for the same reason
+Let's get to `const` for the same reason

 ## const - Global & Immutable
 As name suggest, its constant, you can use this way of declearing variable when you want to keep your variable available globally but do not want any other code/process/method/function to alter this.